Skip to main content

 FAQ

-Can I mix levels in the same envelope?
+Can I mix levels within the same envelope?

 Yes.
-A multi-document envelope can include a quotation signed in SES and a contract signed in AES, for example.
-Each signer sees the authentication adapted to the document they need to sign.
+A multi-document envelope can include, for instance, a quote signed with SES and a contract signed with AES.
+Each signatory sees the authentication suited to the document they need to sign.

-Within the EU yes, under the eIDAS mutual recognition principle.
-Outside the EU, recognition depends on the local legal framework — to be verified according to the jurisdiction concerned.
+Within the EU, yes, under the principle of mutual recognition of eIDAS.
+Outside the EU, recognition depends on the local legal framework — this should be checked according to the jurisdiction concerned.

-Do I need a personal certificate to sign in AES?
+Is a personal certificate required to sign with AES?

-No. AES can be obtained without a prior personal certificate thanks to double OTP.
+No. AES can be obtained without a prior personal certificate thanks to dual OTP.
 This is what makes AES very accessible, whereas QES requires a qualified certificate.

-Is qualified signature mandatory for an employment contract?
+Is a qualified signature mandatory for an employment contract?

-No. The employment contract accepts advanced signature (AES), which already offers strong presumption of validity.
-For more details, see electronic signature of employment contract.
+No. The employment contract accepts the advanced signature (AES), which already offers a strong presumption of validity.
+For more details, see electronic signature of the employment contract.

-How do I verify the level of a signed document?
+How do I check the level of a signed document?

-Open the PDF in Adobe Acrobat Reader: the signature properties display the level, signer and timestamp.
+Open the PDF in Adobe Acrobat Reader: the signature properties display the level, the signatory and the timestamp.
 You can also use an online verifier.

 Conclusion

-Choosing the right level of electronic signature means finding the balance between evidential value and friction for the signer.
-Start simple, move up a notch when the legal stakes require it.
+Choosing the right level of electronic signature means finding the right balance between evidentiary value and friction for the signatory.
+Start simple, step it up a level when the legal stakes require it.

 Try Certyneo to send, sign and track your documents online simply, quickly and securely.